LMERC services include:

 - staff and students from tertiary education faculties

-To apply for membership, you can visit the LMERC in person and fill in an application form or contact staff by email.
-You will be issued with a library card for immediate use.
-See:
+To apply for membership, you can visit LMERC in person and fill in an application form or join online.
+Click on the register button on the

 Location and contact details

-Teachers in non-metropolitan schools can contact LMERC by telephone or email to apply for membership.
-Rural school borrowers can access loans by post.
+Teachers in non-metropolitan schools can join LMERC online.
+Contact LMERC by telephone or email to request resources.
+Rural government school borrowers can receive their loans free of charge by post.
+The school or teacher is responsible for paying the return postage.
 We encourage these borrowers to visit the library when possible to view the extensive range of materials in the collection.

 |Borrower type||No. of items||Loan period|

 School teachers and staff from tertiary education faculties

 Longer loan periods can be arranged in certain circumstances.
 Please contact library staff for details.

 Loans can only be returned during LMERC opening hours.
 There is no facility for after hours returns.

 The LMERC library specialises in providing resources in all formats for English as an Additional Language (EAL), languages and the cross curriculum priority areas.
 Resources suitable for all levels, from early years to adult, are available.
 The collection contains a range of practical classroom and curriculum development resources related to second language acquisition and language teaching methodology, multilingualism, the cross curriculum priority areas and intercultural capability.
 Materials include academic texts, articles, electronic resources, picture books, novels, non-fiction reading material, lesson plans and activities, games and big books.
 Many of the picture story books are bilingual.